benmezger/blog/content/posts/adopting-git-conventional-commits.md

 The problem with this approach is that commits are generally too technical and software-development-focussed.
 Take the `fix` commit: &ldquo;_take entries&#x2026;_&rdquo; as an example.
 What does this tell you as a user of my software?
-Because in a user perspective, this means nothing.
+Because from the user&rsquo;s perspective, this means nothing.

 Changelogs should be written by a human and not by software.
 Take a look at this alternative changelog: